-If you are self-employed or work as a freelancer, the plan announced by the Trump administration this week to overhaul the U.S. tax code may have a big impact on how you opt to pay yourself — and whether or not you want to take the step of incorporating your business.
+If you are self-employed or work as a freelancer, the tax changes proposed by the Trump administration this week may have a big impact on how you opt to pay yourself — and whether or not you want to take the step of incorporating your business.

 A huge potential tax benefit

-The key to the proposed tax changes for freelancers and self-employed people lies in how “pass through” income is dealt with as it moves from a partnership, S-Corp (the simplest kind of corporation you can form) or a limited liability company (LLC) to the individual or individuals who own the partnership or company.
+The key to the proposed tax changes for freelancers and other self-employed people lies in how “pass-through” income is dealt with as it moves from a partnership, S-corp (the simplest kind of corporation you can form) or a limited liability company (LLC) to the individual or individuals who own the partnership or company.

-Trump’s tax plan would set a top rate of 35 percent on personal income.
-However, owners of partnerships, S-Corps and LLCs could benefit from the much lower 15 percent rate on pass-through business income.
+President Donald Trump’s tax plan would set a top rate of 35 percent on personal income.
+However, owners of partnerships, S-corps and LLCs could benefit from the much lower 25 percent rate on pass-through business income.

 That rate would only apply to money paid as profits from the business, not as a salary.
 Strictly speaking, companies are supposed to pay the people who work for them before distributing “profits” to owners.
-So if you are the owner of the company and work for it, there is an expectation that you’ll pay yourself a “reasonable” wage — which will be taxed at a higher personal income tax rate.
+So if you are the owner of the company and work for it, there is an expectation that you’ll pay yourself a “reasonable” wage — which will be taxed at the normal, and potentially higher, personal income tax rate.

 But once you’ve paid yourself that “reasonable” salary, remaining income could qualify for the lower pass-through rate.